vvoznesensky/tmfalloc/README.md

    architectures.

 ## What's new in 0.1.2
-- Custom `Allocator::shrink` and `grow` methods added to eliminate unnessesary data copies.
+- Custom `Allocator::shrink` and `grow` methods added to eliminate unnecessary data copies.
 - Some new tests.
 - MIT license option in addition to Apache v2.0 option.